rbpermadi/go_chat/README.md

 > _Important Note : **NEVER EVER** delete [env.sample](env.example) file from your local machine

-To kill the server you just need to hold `Ctrl + C`

 ## Running Service

 Run **go_chat** in your local machine